devzwf/pihole-dot-doh/README.md

 > [!CAUTION]
 >
 > ## !!!
-THE LATEST VERSION CONTAINS BREAKING CHANGES
+THE LATEST VERSION V6 CONTAINS BREAKING CHANGES VERSUS V5
 >
 > **Pi-hole v6 has been entirely redesigned from the ground up and contains many breaking changes.**
 >